Photography

 I enjoy looking around me and take photos both to record what I see – in a sense, a visual diary – as well as that which relates to my professional training and interests.

 The images here were selected from those taken over a period of many years, the oldest from over fifty years ago.
-They are generally representative of the photographs I take, though I have more architectural photographs than are represented here.
-I don’t take enough photographs of people.
+They are generally representative of the photographs I take, though I have more architectural photographs than are represented here; I don’t take enough photographs of people.
+Essentially, these are ‘snaps’ rather than considered images.

 The photographs were taken on Nikon SLR bodies and lenses or Nikon, Canon and Sony digital cameras.
 However, the camera is not the essential part of taking photographs; the eye and selection are more important.

-Some of the photographs taken on the SLRs were originally transparencies and now, years later, have been scanned and small digital images produced.
-Generally I have preferred to take transparencies rather than prints for the quality of the stock.
+Some of the photographs taken on the SLRs were originally Kodachrome II transparencies and now, years later, have been scanned and small digital images produced.
+Generally I have preferred to take transparencies rather than prints for the quality of the stock, but the scanned images tend to have heavy contrast with loss of detail.
 The rest of the photos were taken on the digital cameras.

 And I don’t take selfies.